How to Upgrade Motor Control Firmware

 the plug in and out of the jack several times to wipe off any contaminants.

-- For scopes with no PC Port on the mount, use Celestron's Auxiliary Port
+scope does not have a PC Port on the mount, use Celestron's Auxiliary Port

 Hutchinson has created a document describing how to build a PC Port adapter for